yifei1510/recruitment-job-listings-analyst/README.md

 - The analysis is descriptive and focuses on frequencies, crosstabs, verification coverage, and reporting readiness.
 - The project does not use predictive modelling or inferential statistical testing.

-## What I Learned

-This project strengthened my ability to:

-- Prepare spreadsheet data for statistical analysis.
-- Use Excel to clean and match operational records.
-- Use SPSS to generate frequency tables and crosstabs.
-- Create verification status fields for data quality tracking.
-- Convert raw SPSS output into a cleaner PDF and HTML report.
-- Present data quality progress clearly without overstating completion.

 ## Summary